HAVE YOU SEEN EDDIE?

 Firstly, the student will tend not to notice their own progress because that progress is made in small increments.
 You notice their progress because you sample the sum of all those incremental improvements once a week.

 Secondly, the sort of things that make a real difference to the student tend to happen as a result of effort sustained over many weeks, not just a few days.
-They have to put in a steady effort, but the pay-off comes in lumps!
+They have to put in a steady effort - but the pay-off comes in lumps!

 So how, as their tutor, do you encourage the student through these frustrating first few months of playing?